Skip to content

 Lazy-actions fast-path (opt-in)

 Enabled via McpHttpConfig.lazy_actions = True.
-Replaces the per-action tools/list expansion with three meta-tools so the tool surface stays small regardless of how many actions are registered:
+Replaces the per-tool tools/list expansion with three meta-tools so the tool surface stays small regardless of how many tools are registered:

 ToolPurpose